tytydraco/yessleep/out/The_Skyfall.md

 I reached for the remnants of what was left of the world’s power, my fingers typing into nothing.

-If you can read this—if anything still remains—
-Please give us a sign.
+If you can read this—if anything still remains—please give us a sign.